tq-systems/meta-tq/doc/README.TQMa8XxS.md

 * PCIe (mini-PCIe)
 * CAN
   * can0/1 as network interface
+* CPU / PMIC Thermal sensors
+  * via thermal-zone
+* Audio
+  * Line In
+  * Line Out
+* DVFS

 **TODO or not tested with new BSP**

 * temperature grade
-* Audio
+  * SCU limitation
 * DSI - DP bridge
-* LED
 * GPIO
   * Suspend / Wakeup via GPIO button
-* DVFS
-  * speed grade

 ## Known Issues

 * CAN
-  * CAN FD is not automatically configured (systemd limitation)
+  * CAN FD can not be automatically configured (systemd limitation)
+  * CAN FD supported on MB-SMARC-2 (system limitation)
 * USB
   * Port USB3 (X3 on MB-SMARC-2) is host only.
-Do not plugin an USB 3.0 Micro B plug.
+Do only use a matching adapter on MB-SMARC-2
+* FlexSPI
+  * erase of ranges >= 16 MB fails under linux

 ## Artifacts